What is mixing and mastering, and why is it important?

 Recording a song

 So, now that we've learned what mixing and mastering are, why they’re important, and what experts like Henke think, why not hear it for yourself?
-Explore our massive catalog below and, if you want to use it in your content, be safe in the knowledge that it’s all royalty-free.
+Explore Epidemic Sound's massive catalog below and, if you want to use it in your content, be safe in the knowledge that all financial rights are included.

 Related posts: